matter-labs/zksync-web-era-docs/README.md

 > zkEVM is a virtual machine that executes smart contracts in a way that is compatible with zero-knowledge-proof computation.
 > Our zkEVM keeps EVM semantics, but is also ZK-friendly and adopts a traditional register-based CPU architecture.

-Constantly updated, [zkSync Era Docs](https://era.zksync.io/docs) offers the most complete information about the upcoming **zkSync Era**.
-The zkSync Era release has built-in EVM compatibility, which makes it a unified tool for releasing EVM-compatible ZK rollups.
+[zkSync Era Docs](https://era.zksync.io/docs) contain up-to-date information about **zkSync Era**. zkSync Era has built-in EVM compatibility which makes it a unified tool for releasing EVM-compatible ZK rollups.
-We call it [zkEVM](https://zksync.io/zkevm): a long-awaited way to preserve your battle-tested code and knowledge gained after years of working with Solidity, scaling it via Layer 2.
+We call it [zkEVM](https://zksync.io/zkevm): web3 Layer 2 scaling functionality that preserves your battle-tested code and knowledge gained after years of working with Solidity.

 ## Build and setup

 ### Initial setup

-The Frontend team chose the `yarn@berry` package manager, so install `node` version **LTS@14** after configuring `yarn`
+The frontend team chose the `yarn@berry` package manager, so ensure you install `node` version **LTS@14** after configuring `yarn`.

 ```bash
 # configure yarn version: berry or specifically 3.1.1.